-For some people, it’s freelance web design, programming or graphic design.
+According to Fortune Ninja, for some people, it’s freelance web design, programming or graphic design.
 Some digital nomads offer social media management services, or work as virtual assistants.
-Some are translators, editors or voice-over artists.
+Others are translators, editors or voice-over artists.
 Some people are travel photographers and they make money by selling their photos.

 If you work on a cruise ship, you are being paid for whatever it is that you are doing on the cruise ship.
 If you are a tour guide, you are being paid for your tour guide services.

 Travel is just a perk of the job.

 Remote jobs are absolutely a real thing (I’ve had one for the last 8 years.)
 There are so many ways these days to freelance and make a living online.

 But no one is being paid for the travel itself.

 Don’t Believe the Hype

 The idea is ridiculous when you think about it… because why would anyone pay you to travel in the first place?

 The travel itself doesn’t provide any value.

 Would you pay for a random stranger’s vacation without getting anything out of it?
 Probably not.
 But if you were in need of a freelance writer or graphic designer you might hire one online.
 Or, if you were the manager of a brand new hotel, you might spend some of your marketing budget on inviting travel bloggers to stay in exchange for social media exposure.